Paul Azinger (NBC)

 Curtis Strange (ESPN)

 Remember, this is the guy who sanctimoniously told a young, confident Tiger Woods in 1996 that “You’ll learn” when referring to Woods’ goal to win every tournament.
 Strange still appears a bit uncomfortable talking about Tiger after all these years.
-Curtis also seems like the grouchy old guy at the clubhouse grill who might offer up this kick in the balls to Joe Golfer: “Hey, I won two U.S. Opens and you can’t even break 90, get out of my face with your opinion.”
+Curtis also seems like the grouchy old guy at the clubhouse grill who might offer up this “kick-in-the-balls” retort to Joe Golfer: “Hey, I won two U.S. Opens and you can’t even break 90, get out of my face with your opinion.”

 Mike Tirico (NBC)